Lithium-ion Batteries in Caravans and Motorhomes - updated December 2018

 Apart from advising that you should locate the LiFePO4 charger close to the battery bank (not the alternator), the installation of alternator chargers is far too complex to explain in article form.
 It is however fully covered in our associated Caravan & Motorhome Electrics.

-This area constantly changes - so this article is accordingly updated when necessary.
+This area constantly changes - this article is thus routinely updated.